LindaBetz/Network_Cannabis/README.md

 # Network Cannabis
-R-code to reproduce analyses described in "A network approach to relationships between patterns of cannabis use and psychopathology in the general population" by Linda T. Betz, Nora Penzel, Marlene Rosen, Joseph Kambeitz.
+R-code to reproduce analyses described in "A network approach to relationships between patterns of cannabis use and psychopathology in the general population" by Linda T. Betz, Nora Penzel, Joseph Kambeitz.

 Code by L. Betz (linda.betz@uk-koeln.de)